-We talk about the YBAs with Alexandra, the Head of Modern and Contemporary Art at Moscow’s Pushkin Museum after Tracey Emins’s exhibition at White Cube Gallery.
+We talk about the YBAs with Alexandra Danilova, the Head of Modern and Contemporary Art at Moscow’s Pushkin Museum after Tracey Emins’s exhibition at White Cube Gallery.
 The exhibition “Fortnight of Tears” (February-April 2019) showed a collection of Tracey Emin’s bitter emotions and her “IRL” (in real life) stories, converted into art.

 Irina Vernichenko: The art of the YBA movement of the 1990s was mostly about personal subjects.
 What themes resonate with current times?
 Which art piece and artist do you personally like?